 Production Cost Analysis Report

 This report shows the number of finished goods with their costs split by the components/services used in the assembled product.
 Use this report to analyse finished goods yield quantity, production cost, and cost of component products and services for a selected reporting period.

 Both assembly and production finished goods are shown on this report.
 See Getting Started with the Production Module for more information on production finished goods.

 By default, the report shows all finished goods that have been completed, authorised or are currently in progress for the last month.
-To narrow down the results, you can filter the report by either status = Authorized or status = In progress or status = Completed.
+To narrow down the results, you can filter the report by either status = Authorised or status = In progress or status = Completed.

 Users need the Inventory Reporting permission to access this report.

-Learn more about Finished Goods Analysis Report.
+Learn more about Production Cost Analysis Report.

 Printing Finished Goods